DylanR-hash/data510-capstone/CHARTER.md

 ## Working agreements (triad with peer POs)

-- **Studio Brief due:** Submit the Brief before 6 pm on Monday before class
+- **Studio Brief due: Submit the Brief before 6 pm on Monday before class
-- **Studio Critique due:** Submit the Critique before 6 pm on Monday before class
+- **Studio Critique due: Submit the Critique by Wednesday before class
-- **Priority conflict resolution:** We will discuss and collaborate on a solution, and each person will discuss their problem and why it's important
+- **Priority conflict resolution: We will discuss and collaborate on a solution, and each person will discuss their problem and why it's important

 ## Response SLAs (Service Level Agreements)